Tyrannosaurus - Wikipedia

 Tyrannosaurus rex, species of large predatory theropod dinosaurs that lived during the end of the Cretaceous Period (about 66 million years ago) known from fossils found in the United States and Canada dating to between about 80 million and 66 million years ago.

-Tyrannosaurus rex - Smithsonian Institution
+Tyrannosaurus rex - National Geographic Kids

 Tyrannosaurus rex Fossil | American Museum of Natural History